Shubhojit-17/Strategi/README.md

 ## 📝 License

-This project is developed for the DevTrack Hackathon.
+This project is developed for the Somnia AI Hackathon.

 ## 🏆 Hackathon Context

-This application was built for the DevTrack Hackathon, demonstrating:
+This application was built for the Somnia AI Hackathon, demonstrating:
 - Decentralized document management
 - AI integration with blockchain
 - Modern web development practices